José Moratón

-José Moratón Taeño (born 14 July 1979) is a Spanish former footballer who played usually as a central defender, and the current academy manager of Racing de Santander.
+José Moratón Taeño (born 14 July 1979) is a Spanish former professional footballer who played as a central defender.
+He is currently assistant manager of Segunda División club Racing de Santander.

-In a 13-year professional career he played mainly for Racing de Santander, appearing in 156 La Liga matches over nine seasons for the club (three goals).
+He represented mainly Racing de Santander in a 14-year senior career, appearing in 155 La Liga matches over nine seasons for the club and scoring three goals.

-Club career
+Playing career

-Racing
+Racing Santander

 Moratón was born in Santander, Cantabria.
-Since first appearing as a professional for his hometown's Racing de Santander on 13 December 1998, in a 0–0 La Liga home draw against CD Tenerife, he has played for the club the vast majority of his career.
-During 2001–02's second division, at Campos de Sport de El Sardinero, he scored a decisive goal against Atlético Madrid as Racing returned to the top flight after just one year out.
+Since first appearing for his hometown club Racing de Santander on 13 December 1998, in a 0–0 La Liga home draw against Tenerife, he all but stayed connected to it during his career.
+During 2001–02's Segunda División, at the Campos de Sport de El Sardinero, he scored a decisive goal against Atlético Madrid as his team returned to the top flight after just one year out.

-Already established as one of the team's captains, Moratón suffered a severe injury which made him miss most of 2006–07.
-He played 18 games the following season, as the side achieved a first-ever qualification to the UEFA Europa League.
+Already established as one of the squad's captains, Moratón suffered a severe injury which made him miss most of 2006–07.
+He played 18 games the following season, as the side achieved a first-ever qualification for the UEFA Europa League.

-In the following two top level campaigns, Moratón was used exclusively as a backup, but still contributed with 23 matches combined as Racing managed to retain their league status.
-He also helped them to the semi-finals of the Copa del Rey, notably netting in a 3–2 win at AD Alcorcón (which had previously ousted Real Madrid), also the final aggregate score– precisely in the last-four stage, he scored in his own net against Atlético Madrid, in an insufficient 3–2 home victory and 3–6 overall loss.
-In June 2010 he was released by the club, ending a relationship which spanned nearly two decades.
+In the following two top-division campaigns, Moratón was used exclusively as a backup, but still totalled 23 matches as Racing managed to retain their league status.
+He also helped them to reach the semi-finals of the Copa del Rey, notably netting in a 3–2 win at Alcorcón (whom had previously ousted Real Madrid), also the final aggregate score– precisely in the last-four stage, he scored in his own net against Atlético Madrid in an insufficient 3–2 home victory and 6–3 overall loss.

+Moratón was released by the club in June 2010, ending a relationship spanning nearly two decades.

 Salamanca

-Moratón played in 2010–11 with UD Salamanca in the second tier, starting in all the matches he appeared in and scoring a career-best five goals.
+Moratón played in 2010–11 with Salamanca in the second tier, starting all the matches he appeared in and scoring a career-best five goals.
 In early June 2011, however, following his team's relegation, the 32-year-old chose to retire from professional football.

 Coaching career

-After returning, Moratón took charge of Racing Santander's U-19 squad.
-After the 2011-12 season, he then worked a few years at the Federación Cántabra de Fútbol as a coach.